modulozero/czytacz/README.md

 - Feeds with the same source should be only fetched once
 - If the "updated" field is not present, I don't update the item.
 This may be wrong.
+- Feedparser is a fairly limited http clients.
+It would be best to switch to something else, like requests.
+- I haven't really touched the async features of FastAPI.
+For some database queries that could be a big win.